Polymyalgia Rheumatica and Giant Cell Arteritis (cont.)

 To feel your best during treatment for polymyalgia rheumatica (PMR) or giant cell arteritis (GCA):

 - Take your medicine as prescribed by your doctor.

-- Work closely with your doctor and nurse, reporting any medicine side effects or symptoms of giant cell arteritis, such as headache, jaw pain, and vision problems.
+- Work closely with your doctor and nurse.
+Be sure to report medicine side effects or any symptoms of giant cell arteritis, such as headache, jaw pain, and vision problems.

 - Eat a balanced diet.